dancohen81/Bla/README.md

 python tray_sprachtool.py
 ```

 The application will appear in your system tray.
-Press and hold the spacebar to record, and release to transcribe.
+Press and hold F3 to record; release F3 to stop and process the audio.
+If you need to cancel a recording, press F4.
 The status window will show the current state and the fireflies will change color accordingly.
 The transcribed text will be copied to your primary clipboard and also to a secondary clipboard accessible via `Ctrl+Shift+V`.